 Prepared ceiling planks are fiberboard planks made especially for this purpose.
 The planks are installed onto metal channels that are placed over the old ceiling and screwed to the ceiling joists.
 One well-known product is Armstrong's Easy Up grid system.

-- Perfectly uniform; planks fit perfectly together
+- Perfectly uniform so planks fit nicely together

 - Channels can be leveled during installation to compensate for dips and humps in the ceiling